teknowledgist/TeknowTools/AutoReboot/Readme.md

     - Is converted to a PNG graphics file from [here](https://upload.wikimedia.org/wikipedia/commons/f/f5/Reset_button.svg)
     - Has then been encoded (using [this site](https://www.base64-image.de/) into [Base64](https://en.wikipedia.org/wiki/Base64) (with ~23,050 characters) to allow it to exist within this single text file.
     - Can be replaced with any Base64 version of a PNG graphic.
 (I use the official, University logo internally.)
+    - Is at around line #656 of the .vbs.
+Just turn off wrapping and look for the **really** long line. :smile:

 Deployment
 ---